 Our Data Protection Officer can be reached by post at the above mailing address (please add “Data Protection Officer Alexandra Haug” as the recipient) or by email at firstname.lastname@example.org

 We process your personal data in accordance with the E.U.
-General Data Protection Regulation (GDPR), the German Federal Data Protection Act (Bundesdatenschutzgesetz, BDSG), the German Stock Corporation Act (Aktiengesetz, AktG) and all other relevant legislation.
+General Data Protection Regulation (GDPR), the German Federal Data Protection Act (Bundesdatenschutzgesetz, BDSG), the German Stock Corporation Act (Aktiengesetz, AktG), the German Act to Mitigate the Consequences of the COVID-19 Pandemic under Civil, Insolvency and Criminal Procedure Law (Covid-19-Act) and all other relevant legislation.

 The credit institutions through which you purchase or hold your BASF SE registered shares regularly pass on information to us on your behalf which is relevant for the maintenance of the share register (e.g., also nationality and, where applicable, the sector in which you work).
 This occurs via Clear-stream Banking Frankfurt, the central depositary that carries out the technical settlement of securities transactions and holds the shares on behalf of the credit institutions.
 If you sell your shares, the new owner’s credit institution will inform us of this.

-If you make use of this possibility, we will use the personal data you provide only for the purpose of updating our share register with this information.
+If you make use of this possibility, we will process the personal data you provide only for the purpose of updating our share register with this information.

 Should we want to process your personal data for a purpose not mentioned above, we will inform you in advance in accordance with the statutory provisions.